Calculation of LTV

 Where:

 ARPA (Average Revenue Per Account): Average revenue per customer over a given period.
-Key metric to measure the impact of a pricing change
+Key tracking to measure the impact of a price change

 Churn rate: Loss of MRR related to the cancellation of a customer's last active subscription (see Churn Rate).